 -

-In MIDI Out 2 mode - the port works the same as MIDI Out, you can send MIDI messages from the controls to hardware with MIDI inputs.
+In MIDI Out 2 mode – the port works the same as MIDI Out, you can send MIDI messages from surface-generated events, or merge data at the MIDI In port with the surface-generated events.

 This is useful when: